 - Significant experience of providing clinical supervision, mentoring and teaching to healthcare professionals and students.

 - Demonstrable leadership or management experience

-- Experience working in the criminal justice services
+- Experience working in health and justice services

 - Good understanding of clinical governance and its application in practice.